bcrumbs/reactackle/packages/reactackle/README.md

 ## Contributing
 Contributions are welcome!

 Also we're opened to any proposals.
-Feel free to submit an issue.
+Feel free to submit an issue or just [write us a few words](mailto:hello@braincrumbs.io).

 ## Stay in touch
 * [Twitter](https://twitter.com/@reactackle)